JackyYangPassion/mobile-sdk/README.md

 # 🚀 Getting Started

-The minimum it takes to add InAppChat is four lines of code.
+The minimum it takes to add BotStacks is four lines of code.
 This repo is also an example app using the Android SDK.

 Feel free to clone it and view the source.